bbenzikry/spark-eks/README.md

 Examples and custom spark images for working with the spark-on-k8s operator on AWS.

-Allows using Spark 2 with IRSA and Spark 3 with IRSA and AWS Glue as a metastore
+Allows using Spark 2 with IRSA and Spark 3 with IRSA and AWS Glue as a metastore.

+Note: Spark 3 images also include relevant jars for working with the [S3A commiters](https://hadoop.apache.org/docs/r3.1.1/hadoop-aws/tools/hadoop-aws/committers.html)

+If you're looking for the Spark 3 custom distributions, you can find them [here](https://github.com/bbenzikry/spark-glue/releases)

 **Note**: Spark 2 images will not be updated, please see the [FAQ](#faq)